TALM: Dynamic Tree-Structured Multi-Agent Framework with Long-Term Memory for Scalable Code Generation: TALM Framework

 More specifically, each code agent in the tree proceeds through the following process: \begin{itemize}[leftmargin=*] \item \textbf{Planning Phase:} The code agent formulates a plan for solving the assigned task, drawing on the task description and relevant knowledge retrieved from long-term memory.
 The output of this phase is a step-by-step plan to guide subsequent stages. \item \textbf{Delegation Phase:} If the plan indicates that the solution requires multiple modules or distinct functions, the code agent designs subtask descriptions, spawns child agents, and integrates their returned solutions into its context.
 If delegation is unnecessary, this phase is skipped. \item \textbf{Implementation Phase:} The code agent implements the solution code using the accumulated context. \item \textbf{Validation Phase:} The generated code is passed to the validation agent, which ensures executability and correctness by running test cases in a sandbox environment.
 If errors are detected, the validation agent attempts debugging for up to $r$ iterations. \item \textbf{Return Phase:} The code agent updates the long-term memory with its current experience and returns the verified solution code to its parent. \end{itemize} Details regarding the interaction with long-term memory are discussed in Section~\ref{sec:memory}, and the overall workflow is summarized in Algorithm~\ref{alg:talm-workflow}.

 To prevent uncontrolled tree growth, TALM introduces three hyperparameters: the maximum depth $m$, the initial branching factor $n$, and the decay rate $k$ ($m, n, k \in \mathbb{Z}^+$).
 A node may create children only if its depth is less than $m$, ensuring that nodes at depth $m$ are leaves.
 The number of children a node may spawn begins at $n$ and decreases by $k$ at each subsequent level, producing a narrowing tree shape.
 This decay mechanism encourages deeper nodes to concentrate on highly specific subtasks, while also constraining overall complexity.
-Together, these parameters regulate the height and width of the collaboration tree, striking a balance between flexibility, resource efficiency, and structural controllability.
+Together, these parameters regulate the height and width of the collaboration tree, striking a balance between flexibility, resource efficiency, and structural controllability.\footnote{The decay mechanism is designed under the assumption that task decomposition progressively reduces problem complexity.
+In the rare cases where a subtask does not become simpler or may even increase in difficulty during decomposition, the framework still allows the subtask to be handled by a single agent without further branching, relying on the agent’s standalone problem-solving capability.}